 - Three-phase partitioning (TPP) is a technique to extract, separate and purify components, e.g lipids, enzymes, polysaccharides and other biomolecules, from biological material.

-- The ultrasonically assisted three-phase partitioning excels the conventional TPP by higher yield, improved purity and exceptional speed.
+- Ultrasonically-assisted Three-Phase Partitioning excels the conventional three-phase partitioning by higher yield, improved purity and exceptional speed.

-- Ultrasonic TPP is applicable for small and large volumes and can be easily scaled to industrial production.
+- Ultrasonic Three-Phase Partitioning is applicable for small and large volumes and can be easily scaled to industrial production.

 Ultrasonic Three-Phase Partitoning

 Three-phase partitioning (TPP) is a simple and efficient one-step process for the separation, purification and concentration of biomolecules such as enzymes, lipids, polysaccharides etc. from complex mixtures.

 TPP is performed by the sequential addition of a sufficient amount of salt (typically ammonium sulphate) and an organic solvent (mainly t-butanol/tert-butanol).
 Salts such as ammonium sulfate are used at a certain saturation to precipitate the protein.
 An organic solvent such as t-butanol is added to form three-phase layers and to remove low molecular weight compounds such as lipids, phenolics and some detergents.
 Since t-butanol has a high boiling point, but less flammable than ethanol and methanol, t-butanol is the preferred solvent for TPP.